 Jamestown has over 35 miles of trails with variety to suit your needs; paved, unpaved, short, long, easy, challenging, nearby and scenic.
 Find trail conditions at Jamestown Parks and Recreation's website.

 Our new camping brochure details the trail maps and locations.
+For individual trail maps, click the names of each trail below.

 This challenging trail begins at the Veteran’s Memorial Bridge in McElroy Park and leads you along the James River, behind the summer pasture where White Cloud and the bison herd roam, and circles the North Dakota State Hospital grounds.